itpp-labs/odoo-development/docs/git/conflicts.rst

 ~~~~~

 * When you resolving conflicts some times may be situations in which left code brokes right code after joining.
 You got to manipulate *lines* to make it right order.
 Do not edit code here.
 If you want to edit code, do it after you finish with cherry-pick.
+* If you don't have conflicts, you do not need to make commit after cherry-pick because it creates commit by its own.